mrec/blog/content/2025/text_shadow/index.md

 So: is this approach viable?
 Up to a point, yes.
 It's obviously extremely opinionated, and I don't claim for a moment that any particular formula or tuning constant is the best one.
 But the exposure/dilution framing seemed to help keep things manageable, and the output numbers do generally move in the right direction when twiddling shadow settings.
 For simple shadows and simple backgrounds it's fine.

-However, it's a very incomplete tool.
+However, it's an incomplete tool.
 It would need extension and testing for different fonts, sizes, weights, and multiple shadows that aren't just clones of each other.
 It doesn't (and can't) take complex backgrounds into account, and this isn't some weird edge case: one of the prime uses of `text-shadow` is to ensure contrast against arbitrary backgrounds.
 It would be utterly unfair to expect it to understand and predict the effect of something like an arbitrary [SVG filter](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/filter) applied via a [CSS filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), a much more powerful and flexible tool for effects like this.
 For a more robust and general solution, we'd need to turn to image-based approaches.

 ## Firefox and the image-based approach